feliperamos88/Dreamvortex/README.md

 To connect to the database, you must create a [Sequelize](https://sequelize.org/docs/v6/getting-started/) instance with PostgreSQL, which is necessary to run this application.

-If you already have Postgres installed, run the following command from the server directory:
+If you already have Postgres installed, edit the server/config/createdb.js file with your database configurations (port, user, name, password) or use the default values and run the following command from the server directory:

 ```shell
 $ npm run setup_local